For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 It was a CNN story, was it not?

-It was a CNN story by Jamie Gangell and one of the reporters, don't remember the name, and the story was that Marco Rubio supporters, people's campaign, were suggesting that he get out of the race before the Florida primary next Tuesday, to avoid humiliating defeat, to avoid a defeat that could damage his political future.
+And the story was that Marco Rubio supporters, people's campaign, were suggesting that he get out of the race before the Florida primary next Tuesday to avoid humiliating defeat, to avoid a defeat that could damage his political future.

 And the story, the report said that Rubio was considering it.

-Well, after the story hit, there were denials, left and right.
+Well, after the story hit, there were denials left and right.

-Ted Cruz's campaign, accused of spreading rumors of Marco Rubio's withdrawal.
+The New York Times Today headline: Ted Cruz's campaign, accused of spreading rumors of Marco Rubio's withdrawal.

 Oh, really?